Shopping Cart

 swimmer freestyle in pool reaching out

-Better freestyle swimming occurs when applying power with the correct muscles and efficient stroke mechanics, such as a high elbow catch.
-Both can be improved when training out of the pool or open water.
+Better freestyle swimming occurs when power is applied with the correct muscles at the right time and with efficient stroke mechanics.
+Both can be improved while swimming and also with dryland swim training out of the water.

-To become an efficient, powerful swimmer, it’s best to understand the specific swim techniques that optimize propulsion and minimize drag in the water.
+To become an efficient, powerful swimmer, it’s best to understand the specific swim techniques to optimize propulsion and minimize drag in the water.

-Hand entry position, a high elbow catch, and a long, taut body position affect the outcome.
+The outcome is affected by hand entry position, a high elbow catch, and a long, taut body position.
 That’s only half of the equation.
 Mindset, attitude, and a willingness to train consistently are also required to see results.

 That’s why we’ve developed the Vasa Faster Freestyle course.
 It will help you understand the critical elements necessary for improving your swimming.
 You’ll learn about the tools and the mindset needed for maintaining consistent swim training year-round, whether you can get to the water or not.
 Becoming a stronger, better, faster swimmer requires consistent training to develop an efficient stroke that you can sustain with power.